AstraZeneca sells U.S. drug rights to Perrigo for $380 million

-AstraZeneca (AZN.L) said on Monday it had finalised plans to divest its Crohn’s disease drug Entocort by selling U.S. rights to the medicine to Perrigo (PRGO.N) for $380 million (250 million pounds).
+AstraZeneca (AZN.L) said on Monday it had finalised plans to divest its Crohn’s disease drug Entocort by selling U.S. rights to the medicine to Perrigo (PRGO.N) for $380 million.

 Entocort had U.S. sales of $89 million in the first nine months of 2015.